lindli/cddw_user_guide_md/user_guide.md

 ### Atoms
 By default, when you draw structures with the various bond, ring, or chain tools, simple hydrocarbons are created.
 You can add atom labels to the atoms using the Text tool.
 You can also use the Text tool to add textual captions to a document.
-For example, you can add the atom label "OH" to a drawing of toluene to create phenol:
+For example, you can add the atom label “OH” to a drawing of toluene to create phenol:

 ![atom_atom_phenol](assets/atom_phenol.PNG)